kubernetes/kubernetes/docs/user-guide/service-accounts.md

 You can access the API using a proxy or with a client library, as described in [Accessing the Cluster](accessing-the-cluster.md#accessing-the-api-from-a-pod).

-## Using Multiple Service Accounts
+## Using Multiple Service Accounts.

 Every namespace has a default service account resource called "default".
 You can list this and any other serviceAccount resources in the namespace with this command: